Clearing munitions to support dredging operations

 - offshore renewables

-The consequences of not factoring in unexploded ordnance services during dredging operations can be catastrophic.
+The consequences of not factoring in unexploded ordnance risk mitigation services ahead of dredging operations can be catastrophic.

-People have been killed by munitions that have exploded when uncovered – and as a result of untrained individuals attempting to dismantle bombs they have encountered.
+People have been killed by munitions that have exploded when uncovered during both dredging and construction works.
+In addition, people have been maimed and killed where untrained individuals have attempting to handle explosive threats they have encountered.

 - asset loss

-SafeLane has been keeping people safe during dredging projects for over 30 years and in the UK and internationally.
+SafeLane’s marine team has been keeping people safe during dredging projects for over 30 years in both British and international waters.

-Have you considered how UXO could impact your dredging project?
+Have you factored in the UXO risk for your next dredging project?

 For expert, professional advice contact SafeLane’s Marine team today for a free initial consultation.